MasatakaNakamura/remark/Formatting.md

 ### Whole-slide text alignment

-The [class](Slide-Properties#class) slide property lets you assign CSS classes to a slide, and remark comes with a set of classes for setting horizontal and vertical text alignment:
+The [[class|Markdown#class]] slide property lets you assign CSS classes to a slide, and remark comes with a set of classes for setting horizontal and vertical text alignment:

 ```markdown
 class: middle, center